 The newer shorter enrollment period gives enrollees less time to research plans and submit applications but does have its benefits.
 Ensuring sign-up by Dec 15 means the new coverage can begin on Jan 1, ensuring no coverage gap is suffered.

 Previously, many people enrolled in late January and had a March 1st activation date.
 As a result, many Americans were paying premiums for just 10 months as opposed to 12.

 The change also allows insurers to use a full year’s data claims, which gives for more accurate plan pricing.

 What If I Have Coverage Through My Employer?

-Many employee health plans have their open enrollment periods in the fall so that any coverage changes will come into effect come January 1st.
-Though it’s not always the case, as some plans do not follow the calendar year.
+Many employee health plans have their open enrollment periods in the fall so that any coverage changes will come into effect on Jan 1.
+Though this is not always the case, as some plans do not follow the calendar year.

-Keep in mind that open enrollment for employer-sponsored plans is often shorter, so be sure you are aware of the key dates that apply to your plan as well as any questions answered before the window closes.
+Be sure to find out the key dates that apply to your employer-shared plan as well as any questions answered before the window closes.